 Useful sites because you may not have time to surf!

-Editor’s Note: If you’ve found a useful website you’d like to see listed, please submit it to
+Editor’s Note: If you’ve found a useful website you’d like to share, feel free to contact Team Mahaska's

 , and, after checking the sites’ usefulness and validity, it may get posted here so others can take advantage of time you’ve already spent in surfing.

 - What's for Dinner?
 That age-old question now has some help with these online menu planners which could help for a less stressful week!
-(Subscription fees may apply.) www.relishrelish.com; www.allrecipes.com; www.dinnerplanner.com, Quick Healthy Meals in 45 minutes or less.
+(Subscription fees may apply.) www.relishrelish.com; www.allrecipes.com; www.dinnerplanner.com, Quick Healthy Meals in 45 minutes or less, Blue Zones Meals.

-- Informed Dining: To see restaurant inspections on the web by the State Department of Inspections and Appeals, go to www.state.ia.us/government/dia
+- Informed Dining: See restaurant inspections on the web by the Iowa Department of Inspections and Appeals.
+Search by filling in the information in the search boxes.

 - Hospital Comparisons: The Iowa Healthcare Collaborative has published a guide showing how Iowa hospitals performed on dozens of quality-of-care measures.
 Find the complete guide at www.ihconline.org.